A Crafted Language for

 I worked in close collaboration with spatial designers, architects, fabricators, and communication designers.

-(5/6) THE SOLUTION
+SOLUTION

-(5/6) THE SOLUTION
+SOLUTION

-A 'Crafted' Language for Story and Space
+A Crafted Language for Story and Space

-A 'Crafted' Language for Story and Space
+A Crafted Language for Story and Space

-The 'crafted' language was developed as a cohesive design approach to bridge storytelling, place-making, and user experience within the museum.
+The visual language was developed as a cohesive design approach to bridge storytelling, place-making, and user experience within the museum.
+The design was rooted in the logic of local craft where beauty is embedded in structure.

-Rather than layering decorative elements onto existing systems, the design was rooted in the logic of local craft where form follows function and beauty is embedded in structure.
+The visual language was developed as a cohesive design approach to bridge storytelling, place-making, and user experience within the museum.
+The design was rooted in the logic of local craft where beauty is embedded in structure.

 Drawing inspiration from the indigenous diagonal embroidery grid, an iconic craft of Kutch, we developed a visual system that echoes the region’s rich heritage.
 This grid served as the foundation for a flexible set of motifs and patterns, capturing the museum’s cultural depth while remaining adaptable across formats, from print to digital media.